 The environmental impact statement envisioned in the opinion would not be the first to look at dams of the Federal Columbia River Power System (FCRPS).
 For example, in 2002, after seven years of work, the Corps completed an EIS on the four lower Snake River dams.
 The EIS evaluated four alternatives to help lower Snake River fall Chinook pass the dams: 1) the existing condition; 2) maximum barge transportation of juvenile salmon; 3) system improvements without drawdown; and 4) dam breaching.
 The study, which was peer-reviewed independently, concluded that dam breaching 1) by itself would not recover the ESA-listed fish; 2) would take the longest time to benefit fish; and 3) would be the most uncertain to implement of any of the alternatives.
 The Corps' preferred alternative in 2002 was major improvements to fish passage systems at the dams.
 These fish-passage improvements, combined with habitat and hatchery improvements, comprised the core foundation of the federal agencies' biological opinions.

 In his opinion, Judge Simon ordered the federal agencies to complete a new BiOp by March 1, 2018 (later extended three years).
 He allowed the 2014 BiOp to remain in place until the new one is completed.
 The judge also wrote that he would set a "reasonable deadline" for the agencies to complete the EIS.
 That deadline turned out to be March 2021, with a new Biological Opinion and Records of Decision by late that year.
 On October 19, 2018, however, President Donald Trump issued a "presidential memorandum" that dealt mostly with water delivery in California but included a paragraph regarding the "Streamlining [of] Regulatory Processes and Removing Unnecessary Burdens on the Columbia River Water Infrastructure."
 This memorandum directed the federal agencies to develop a schedule (within 60 days) for completing the EIS and associated BiOp by 2020, a year earlier than the the schedule set by Judge Simon.
 The judge had extended the deadline to 2021 in response to petitions from the federal agencies that they needed the time to adequately complete the NEPA process.
 Ironically, the plaintiffs had asked for quicker action.
+The federal agencies issued a draft EIS in February 28, 2020 for public comment through April 13.
+The draft is posted here.

 Further complicating matters, the federal agencies signed extensions of the Columbia Basin Fish Accords totaling more than $400 million in September 2018, and language in the Extensions says they will remain in force "until the earlier of when the Action Agencies issue their final decisions on the Columbia River System Operation EIS and any associated consultation under the ESA for the Columbia River System, or September 30, 2022."
 Thus, if as a result of the presidential memorandum the EIS and BiOp are completed in 2020, the Accord Extensions would also end at the same time, perhaps as much as two years earlier than planned.
 John Shurts, the Council's General Counsel, pointed out that the Accord Extensions commit the parties to meet to review possible extensions of the agreements in 2021.
 But, as John notes, "that might be a little late."